arthfl/talk_byop/byop.md

 # $ whoami

+# Why?

+* Because sometimes, reinventing the wheel, can teach you a lot about how wheels are built.

 # What is a Pod?

 * A pod is a group of one or more containers, with shared storage/network,